 weather system, if available, at that airport.

 You should request an Outlook Briefing whenever your proposed time of departure is six or more hours in the future.
 In this case, the briefer will provide you with available forecast data applicable to your proposed departure time.
 This type of briefing is provided for planning purposes only.
 You should obtain a Standard Briefing as close to departure as possible in order to obtain the latest current conditions, forecasts, and NOTAMs.
-Often, graphical weather depiction’s obtained through DUATs or the Internet can provide excellent trend information and so may be used accordingly.
+Often, graphical weather depictions obtained through DUATs or the Internet can provide excellent trend information and so may be used accordingly.

 If at all possible, obtain a preflight briefing by telephone or by electronic means prior to departure.
 In cases when you are already in flight and you need to obtain a standard briefing or update a previous briefing in-flight, you should contact Flight Service not Flight Watch.
 After contact, you should advise the specialist of the type of briefing you require and provide appropriate background information.
 You will then be provided information as specified in the above paragraphs, depending on the type of briefing requested.
 The FLIGHT WATCH service is not meant to provide you with a full standard briefing.
-Rather, rely on FLIGHT WATCH to provide you with the most current en route weather.
+Rather, rely on FLIGHT WATCH to provide you with the most current en-route weather.
 And when using FLIGHT WATCH, always give a PIREP so other pilots may benefit from your reports of the weather, ride, etc.

 In-flight Data Linked Weather

-Technology advancements now allow suitably equipped aircraft to receive textual and graphical data linked weather products and other information.
-However, just like weather information received over the Internet, it is imperative (and even more so in-flight) that the pilot use the most current information, not out-of-date or invalid weather products.
+Technology advancements now allow suitably equipped aircraft to receive textual and graphical data linked to weather products and other information.
+However, just like weather information received over the Internet, it is imperative (and even more so in-flight) that the pilot uses the most current information, not out-of-date or invalid weather products.
 Also remember while airborne, to judiciously spread your time between “head in the cockpit” and “outside” watching for other traffic.
 That is good judgment!